-- Tab = tid() | atom() - ObjectOrObjects = tuple() | [tuple()]
+- $Tab = tid() \mid atom()$ - ObjectOrObjects = tuple() | [tuple()]

-This function works exactly like insert/2, with the exception that instead of overwriting objects with the same key (in the case of sets or ordered_sets) or adding more objects with keys already existing in the table (in the case of bags and duplicate_bags), it simply returns false.
+This function works exactly like insert/2, with the exception that instead of overwriting objects with the same key (in the case of set or ordered_set) or adding more objects with keys already existing in the table (in the case of bag and duplicate_bag), it simply returns false.
 If ObjectOrObjects is a list, the function checks every key prior to inserting anything.
 Nothing will be inserted if not all keys present in the list are absent from the table.